-In addition, if you are receiving "Extra Help" to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
+In addition, if you are receiving Extra Help from Medicare to pay for your prescriptions, the Extra Help program will not pay for the drugs not normally covered.
+(Please refer to the plan's Drug List or call Customer Service for more information.)
 However, if you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what drug coverage may be available to you.
 (You can find phone numbers and contact information for Medicaid in Chapter 2, Section 6.)

-Section 8 Filling a prescription Section 8.1 Provide your UnitedHealthcare member ID information
+Section 8 Filling a prescription

+Section 8.1 Provide your UnitedHealthcare member ID information